 You can enter the values of an input min-representation using the array Input/saving array on the right-hand side.
 The values should be non-negative integers and the sum in any row should be the same for different rows.
 Moreover, to ensure the resulting represented exact game to be standardized, every column of the input min-representation should contain at least once zero.
 Additional rows for the input can be generated using the button called Add row.

 The initial pre-defined values in every newly generated row are zeros.
 After entering the input min-representation click on the button with the left-directed arrow.
 The represented game will be computed and will appear in the frame Represented game.
 Moreover, the vertices of the core of the represented game will be automatically computed and will appear in the array entitled Core/standard min-representation.
 Note that this standard min-representation of the game can have a different number of rows than the input min-representation.
 Using the button with the right-directed arrow you can save it in the (originally input) array on the right-hand side.

 By clicking on the button bellow you can start a test whether the represented game is oxytrophic.
 If it is the case the answer will be TRUE, otherwise FALSE.

-By clicking on the button Reduced dimension you can start a test whether the represented exact game is extreme.
+By clicking on the button Essential dimension you can start a test whether the represented exact game is extreme.
 The test is based on the finest min-representation.
-One computes the reduced dimension for the finest min-representation and the game is extreme if and only if the reduced dimension is 1.
+One computes the essential dimension for the finest min-representation and the game is extreme if and only if the essential dimension is 1.

 This web platform was created by Václav Kratochvíl.